LucasDSL/eureka-test-fullstack/README.md

 ### Tests
 There may be a small change on design, but funcionalities stays the same!

+In this link you may see the accessibility of the website.
+There I got a lot of insights of how to make the page more accessible, even though I didn't had time to make all the necessary changes.

 On the website, when asking for invalid ceps:
 <div>
 <img src="./docs/invalidCep.png">